“Until we heal the family system, there is no hope for the person struggling.” ~Ken Seeley

 You didn’t Cause it, you can’t Control it, you can’t Cure it

 Cause: At this point blaming who, what, where, why and how the addiction started is futile.
 That only adds to the misery and distracts from handling it in functional, healthy ways.
-This pertains to past, present as much as potential substance abuse.
+This pertains to past, present, as well as potential substance abuse.
 Don’t live in fear that by saying/doing the wrong thing you will send them spiraling back into the cycle.
 You are not the cause of that.
 Someone who wants to remain clean will do so regardless of stress or pressure.
 There will always be stress and pressure!
 The key is learning to cope without abusing a substance.
-And that is up to them to develop.
+And that strength is up to them to develop.
 Emotionally tiptoeing around someone won’t prevent substance abuse any more than bulldozing and bullying will.
 Working a program is the way forward.
 You take care of you.
 Your priority is to make sure you are healthy and functional.

 Control: Policing and making sure they are going to meetings, spending time with sober companions, doing what they are supposed to should only be something paid attention to for your own safety and boundaries.
 Taking control of their life, recovery or participating in the craziness as it occurs is not healthy for anyone.

 Cure: Nothing you can do, say, think, or feel will heal or cure it.
 You can affect their decisions with healthy boundaries and responses, by not enabling use and mistreatment, or participating in negative, dysfunctional behavior and conflict.
 Your best response is to take care of yourself.
 Beyond that, it is up to them to want it, and to work a program and to recover and get well.

 Hopeful 3 C’s